-Chronic lymphocytic leukemia (CLL) is a common leukemia with a long natural history.
+Chronic lymphocytic leukemia (CLL) is the most common adult leukemia with a long natural history.
 While there are an increasing number of options for frontline treatment of CLL, there is no standard of care for patients who have relapsed disease.
 The choice of therapy in patients with CLL, who are often older and usually have other comorbidities, is a significant challenge.
 In particular, patients with multiple comorbidities who have relapsed or progressed on frontline therapy have few tolerable treatment options.
 Additionally, the presence of mutations in TP53 tumour suppressor gene or deletions of 17p are associated with resistance to standard chemoimmunotherapy, and agents with activity in this biologically aggressive subgroup are needed.
 When the pivotal trial for idelalisib was designed, there was a clear need for more effective therapies to treat these patients.
-However, since that time, ibrutinib has been approved by Health Canada and recommended by pERC for patients with relapsed CLL after treatment with chemotherapy.
-There will be a subset of patients who will not be suitable for treatment with ibrutinib, such as those who are on anti-coagulants or those who have recently experienced a stroke or a serious bleeding episode.
-These patients may be candidates for treatment with idealisib plus rituximab.